Deepdene House and Gardens: Middle Ages to the 19th century

 In 1806, Burrell's son sold the Deepdene to the banker Thomas Hope.
 In 1818, Hope commissioned the architect, William Atkinson to remodel the existing house, adding a tower and two new wings.
 The work was completed in 1823 and Hope also developed the grounds in a particular picturesque style.
 Hope built a mausoleum in the grounds in which he and his son were buried.

 From c.
 1840, the Deepdene was occupied by Hope's son, the MP Henry Hope.
 Between 1836 and 1841, the house was again remodelled, by the architect Alexander Roos, in the form of a great Roman villa.
 Hope died in 1862, but his widow continued to live at the Deepdene until her own death in 1884, when the estate passed to her grandson, Francis Hope.

 Francis Hope, who later became the 8th Duke of Newcastle, never lived at the Deepdene, but used the mansion to host shooting parties.
 He lived a lavish lifestyle and by the early 1890s, had become heavily indebted.
-In 1893, the Deepdene was let to Lord William Beresford VC and his wife Lilian, the Duchess of Marlborough.
+In 1893, the Deepdene was let to Lord William Beresford and his wife Lilian, the Dowager Duchess of Marlborough.
 Winston Churchill, the duchess' nephew, was a regular visitor in the 1890s.
 Hope was declared bankrupt in 1894 and the Deepdene was mortgaged to pay off his debts.
 Following Beresford's death in 1900, Lilian continued to live in the mansion until her own death in 1911.